How "Damascus Volcano" erupted in Assad's stronghold

 The following day, July 15, the scale of the rebels' ambition became clear.
 That day, a Sunday, a powerful blast tore through a bus in Damascus carrying security forces personnel, wounding many, and fighting spread to three other city districts.

-Residents sympathetic to the insurgents burned tyres to distract government troops.
-Government armoured vehicles poured into southern Damascus amid reports that the road to the airport had been closed.
+Residents sympathetic to the insurgents burned tires to distract government troops.
+Government armored vehicles poured into southern Damascus amid reports that the road to the airport had been closed.

 Residents of one of the world's oldest continuously inhabited cities corroborated those accounts described the fighting as the fiercest to touch the capital yet since the uprising began in provincial towns 16 months ago.